Vagus Nerve Stimulator

 can monitor your progress.
 About 2 weeks after your surgery, your healthcare provider

 will turn on your VNS.
-Once your healthcare provider has turned it on, he or she can
+Once your healthcare provider has turned it on, they can change

 Talk to your healthcare provider about how best to use your VNS.
 If you have auras